-This section outlines the protection level scenario assuming that all PFAs (i.e. those in Abu Dhabi as well as the reminder of the UAE) are fully implemented.
-Table 5-19 details current and potential protection levels, while the current and post-implementation protection level maps are given in Figure 5-23 and Figure 5-24 and large format versions are provided in Appendix C.2 and C.6, respectively.
+This section outlines the Protection Level scenario assuming that all PFAs are fully implemented.
+Table 5-19 details current and potential Protection Levels, while the current and post-implementation Protection Level maps are given in Figure 5-23 and Figure 5-24 (and in large format in Appendix C.2 and C.6, respectively).